 * Descriptions of Vampire!Lucy are horrific enough, but it doesn't end even after she's been staked.
 Seward and Van Helsing take the time to decapitate her corpse and stuff her mouth with garlic to make sure she doesn't come back again.
 Quincy at least took Arthur away so he'd be spared seeing his fiancee's head cut off.

 * Speaking of Vampire!Lucy, the staking itself deserves a special mention.
 In most modern medias, a vampire being staked is despicted as no real different than stabbing, with the body turning to ashes after death in some cases.
-In this book, on the other hand, it's despicted in a gruesomely realistic way: poor Arthur has to ''slowly'' dig the stake through Lucy's heart with the help of a hammer, with a description of the gushing blood and her screams of agony as she literally rips her own lips to shred.
+In this book, on the other hand, it's despicted in a gruesomely realistic way: poor Arthur has to ''slowly'' dig the stake through Lucy's heart with the help of a hammer, with a description of the gushing blood and her screams of agony as she literally rips her own lips to shreds.